Moosieus/blog/blog/code_quality_continuum/code_quality_continuum.md

 ---
-title: "Code Quality Continuum"
+title: Code Quality Continuum
-description: "Some people view spending time on solving a problems 'the right way' anathema to fast delivery.
-This is my rough attempt to workshop why."
+description: Some people view spending time on solving a problems 'the right way' anathema to fast delivery.
+This is my rough attempt to workshop why.
 ---
 ![Code Quality Continuum](./code_quality_continuum.png)